pakshuang/cse15l-lab-reports/lab-report-3.md

 429
 ```

-This shows the number of lines that do not match the search term.
+This shows the lines that do not match the search term, instead of the lines that do match the search term.
+This is useful for eliminating lines that match the search term.

 `grep -v "health" technical/biomed/1468-6708-3-1.txt | wc -l`